Skip to main content

 • Concurrent use of any medications that may damage your kidneys

-“Valacyclovir has few generally mild interactions with other medications, and taking valacyclovir rarely requires holding another medication,” Dr. Siegel points out.
-“However, it may diminish the effectiveness of some vaccines such as the varicella (chicken pox) or some forms of the zoster (shingles) vaccine.”
-Your physician may recommend that you wait to get vaccinated until at least 24 hours after you finish valacyclovir treatment.
+“Valacyclovir has few generally mild interactions with other medications and taking valacyclovir rarely requires holding another medication,” Dr. Siegel points out.
+“However, it may diminish the effectiveness of some vaccines, such as the varicella (chickenpox) or some forms of the zoster (shingles) vaccine.”
+Your physician may recommend waiting to get vaccinated until at least 24 hours after you finish valacyclovir treatment.
 If you were just vaccinated, they may recommend that you wait 14 days after you have taken either of these vaccines to start valacyclovir.

 Dr. Dasgupta says that valacyclovir can impact your kidneys.
 His recommendation is to stay well-hydrated and consider drinking extra fluids so you will pass more urine while you are taking valacyclovir.
 Doing so will “keep your kidneys working well and help prevent kidney problems,” Dr. Dasgupta explains.

 Pregnant and breastfeeding women should avoid valacyclovir, says Dr. Madan.
-You should avoid taking it with any medications that can be excreted to the kidneys, such as NSAIDs, Dr. Madan adds.
+You should avoid taking it with any medications that can be excreted by the kidneys, such as NSAIDs, Dr. Madan adds.

 The bottom line

-Valacyclovir is well-absorbed and starts to work almost immediately after you take it.
+Valacyclovir starts to work almost immediately after you take it.
 However, you won’t notice results—such as reduced pain, less itching, and fewer rashes and sores—until about two or three days later.
-Valacyclovir works best if you take it as soon as you start to notice symptoms and according to the dosing instructions given to you by your healthcare provider.
+Valacyclovir works best if you take it at the first sign of symptoms and according to the dosing instructions given to you by your healthcare provider.